Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_ttemperature_1_pr.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-On the same day, the temperature in Oslo was $5$ degrees colder than in London.
+On the same day, the temperature in Oslo was $5 \degree$ colder than in London.

 What was the temperature in Oslo?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>On the same day, the temperature in Oslo was $5$ degrees colder than in London.
+<pre class='language-latex'><code class='language-latex'>On the same day, the temperature in Oslo was $5 \degree$ colder than in London.
 <emptyline>
 What was the temperature in Oslo?
 </code></pre>